rammib1/quintype-node-components/README.md

 ```

 ### ClientSideOnly
 This component will be loaded by client, and bypassed when doing server side rendering.
+Also see [WithClientSideOnly](#WithClientSideOnly) for a render props version.

 ```javascript
 import { ClientSideOnly } from '@quintype/components';